mdn/content/files/en-us/web/api/streams_api/using_readable_byte_streams/index.md

 Unlike with a pull underlying byte source, data can arrive at any time.
 Therefore the underlying source must use `controller.byobRequest` to transfer incoming data if one exists, and otherwise enqueue the data into the stream's internal queues.
-Further, since the data can arrive at any time the monitoring behaviour is set up in the `underlyingSource.start()` callback function.
+Further, since the data can arrive at any time the monitoring behavior is set up in the `underlyingSource.start()` callback function.

 The example is highly influenced by a push byte source example in the stream specification.
 It uses a mocked "hypothetical socket" source that supplies data of arbitrary sizes.
-The reader is deliberately delayed at various points to allow the underlying source to use both transfer and enqueing to send data to the stream.
+The reader is deliberately delayed at various points to allow the underlying source to use both transfer and enqueuing to send data to the stream.
 Backpressure support is not demonstrated.

 > **Note:** An underlying byte source can also be used with a default reader.
 > If automatic buffer allocation is enabled the controller will supply fixed-size buffers for zero-copy transfers when there is an outstanding request from a reader and the stream's internal queues are empty.
 > If automatic buffer allocation is not enabled then all data from the byte stream will always be enqueued.
-> This is similar to the behaviour shown in the "pull: underlying byte source examples.
+> This is similar to the behavior shown in the "pull: underlying byte source examples.

 #### Mocked underlying socket source